Educational Requirements

 - High creative satisfaction in designing unique patterns.

-- Potential for freelance work and flexible hours.
+- Potential for freelance work and entrepreneurship.

 - Growing demand for skilled embroidery designers.